datastaxdevs/netlify-astra-example/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/synedra/netlify-astra-example)

 This will take a few minutes.

-You can watch the build and wait until it has deployed back to github.
+  * Click on "Site deploy in progress", then the top deploy link to see the build process.

+  * When you see "Pushing to repository " you're ready to move on.
+Scroll up to the top and click on the site name (it'll be after <yourlogin>'s Team next to the Netlify button).

+  * Click on the 'GitHub' in "Deploys from GitHub' to get back to your new repository.
+Scroll to where you were in the README.

+  * Clone this repository to your local system with `git clone https://github.com/{{github_user}}/{{github_repo}}`

 3. Clone your new repository into your development workspace after the build is done on Netlify.